 During the Holi, custom plays like people will throw colors to others and will splash the colored water.
 People will dance with the beats of the drums and an amazing ambiance is created there without any doubt.
-So we are bringing you places where you can double your excitement of Holi celebration.
+So we are bringing you places where you can double your excitement of the Holi celebration.

 Mathura and Vrindavan

 This festival of colors that brings in a week-long celebration for people of Mathura and Vrindavan.
 Mathura, in the Braj region, is the birthplace of Lord Krishna.
 In Vrindavan this day is celebrated with special puja and the traditional custom of worshipping Lord Krishna; here the festival lasts for sixteen days.

 As these places hold a strong bond with Lord Krishna, and Holi have its legends associated with Radha and Krishna and play pranks the young Krishna played with the cowgirls called gopis.
 In the Braj region of India, where the Hindu deity Krishna grew up, the festival is celebrated until Rangpanchmi in commemoration of the divine love of Radha for Krishna.

-Dhulendi – Holi with drums (dholak), colors, etc. originated from Braj region hundreds of millennia before today.
+Dhulendi – Holi with drums (dholak), colors, etc. originated from the Braj region hundreds of millennia before today.